 On-Campus Jobs

-Working on campus is convenient—you stay close to classes, save on commuting, and often work with flexible schedules.
-Common roles include:
+Working on campus is convenient.
+You stay close to classes, save time on commuting, and often work with flexible schedules.
+Another great advantage of having your student job at the university is that the working hours limit (140/280 limit) does not apply here.

 - Library assistant – helping with book loans, shelving, and guiding students.

-- Research assistant (HiWi) – supporting professors with academic projects.
+- Student assistant (HiWi) – supporting professors with research, academic projects or administrative tasks.

 - Lab technician helper – assisting in experiments or maintaining equipment.

-- Student tutor – running tutorials or workshops for junior students.
+- Student tutor – running tutorials or workshops for younger students.

 Off-Campus Jobs